mercadopago/devsite-docs/guides/qr-code/qr-unattended/qr-unattended-part-a.en.md

 ## POS for the unattended model

-To create the points of sale of the unattended model, you need to declare the URL of a service of your domain to which Mercado Pago will consult if there is an order availab
+To create Points of Sale for the the unattended model, you need to declare your web address, to which Mercado Pago will later make requests for available orders.

 [[[
  ```curl